flemay/3musketeers/docs/docs/docker.md

 Docker images are like any other software.
 You should do your own research before using them and this list does not make an exception.
 :::

 * [flemay/musketeers][linkDockerHubMusketeers] has useful tools for a 3 Musketeers project including Docker, Compose, Make, and more.
-The `flemay/cookiecutter` image in the [examples][linkExamples] uses this image to build and test the Docker image in GitLab Pipeline.
-See pattern [Docker-in-Docker (DinD)][linkPatternDinD]
+It also allows to do [Docker-in-Docker (DinD)][linkPatternDinD].
 * [jwilder/dockerize][linkDockerHubDockerize]: There is often a need to wait for a service to start before interacting with it.
 For instance, waiting for a database container to be ready before running a migration.
 The image `jwilder/dockerize` can be used to help with this scenario.

   ```makefile